vacp2p/rfc-index/vac/raw/sds.md

 Triggered by the [Deliver Message](#deliver-message) procedure.

 The participant MUST order messages with the same Lamport timestamp in ascending order of message ID.
+If the message ID is implemented as a hash of the message, this means the message with the lowest hash would precede other messages with the same Lamport timestamp in the local log.

 #### Review ACK Status